MindiaShantadze02/learning-assistant/README.md

 > - Using state management and custom hooks
 > - Making it responsive
 >
 > But the goal was speed — just get it built and working.
-Will refactor code in the future
+Will refactor code in the future.

 ---